bamattre/babyrosa/README.md

 ## Her stats

 First of all, her basic statistics.
-Everyone asks this first about babies - how heavy and how long?
+These are the first questions almost everyone has about babies - how heavy and how long?
 It’s helpful to put these numbers in context by looking at how Rosa compares with other Caucasian babies.

-I pulled some data from [this
-article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2802014/) by
-Janssen et al. in 2017, since it looks at the variation in baby weight across ethnicities.
-It also gave me the numbers I needed to create a picture of the average weight and height.

-At 3.3 kilos (7 lbs 5 oz) Rosa sits comfortably around the average.
+At **3.3 kilos (7 lbs 5 oz)** Rosa sits comfortably around the average.
 If all babies were exactly the same size, we wouldn’t have a distribution here (the “bell curve” below).
 We probably wouldn’t have that many types of sports either if humans had the same body type.

+I used data from [this
+article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2802014/) by
+Janssen et al. (2017).

 ![](announcing_rosa_files/figure-gfm/weight-1.png)<!-- -->